ebsaral/1234S.org/README.md

 - An easy and intuitive perspective more powerful than major competitors
 - Open source, so anyone can contribute to its development
-- Philosophy that is understandable in any language
+- Philosophy that is understandable worldwide
 - Suitability for everyday tasks, allowing for short development times

 ### Core areas you can master through this project